 After that, we go to the Lagunas de Ruidera Natural Park.
-In this beautiful spot we watch Purple Heron, Crested Tit, Blue Rock Thrush, Great Crested Grebe, Azure-winged Magpie, Ocellated Lizards and a wide variety of butterflies: Small Tortoiseshell, Red Admiral, Western Dappled White, etc.
+In this beautiful spot we watch Purple Heron, Crested Tit, Blue Rock Thrush, Great Crested Grebe, Iberian Magpie, Ocellated Lizards and a wide variety of butterflies: Small Tortoiseshell, Red Admiral, Western Dappled White, etc.

 Again, the temperature is over 30ºC, so we go to the Hotel to rest after 14 following day birding around Spain.

 I strongly recommend visiting La Mancha and Serranía de Cuenca.
 Both are superb areas for birding and are unfairly overlooked as a birding and wildlife destination.
 I hope you find useful this birdwatching trip report La Mancha.
 Should you have any question, please do not hesitate to contact us or visit the tour calendar.

 Have a nice day